 It’s a fun and fashionable part of town where you can spend an afternoon rummaging through vintage finds in second-hand shops, designing and making your own pottery, digging up potatoes on your allotment, or ending a jog around the park with a bit of people-watching outside an independent café.

 You want a pair of professional running shoes selected following a detailed gait analysis?
 How about a top-of-the-range fish tank complete with half a dozen peacock cichlids?
 A perfectly executed tattoo of a Lego storm trooper maybe?
 Clarendon Park is home to some fiercely independent, proudly local and very specialist shops.
 It’s also peppered with places of worship and small businesses and is home to a small but thriving bar and restaurant scene.

-My name is Ruth and I’m a freelance writer and communications professional (you can see some of my work on my website).
+My name is Ruth and I’m a copywriter (you can see some of my work on my website).
 I feel very lucky to live in a city as vibrant and diverse as Leicester, and this blog is my exploration and celebration of the particular, and sometimes peculiar, corner of the city I call home.
 With posts covering subjects as varied as architecture, second-hand clothes shops and allotments, my aim is to give you a real flavour of what Clarendon Park is all about and what makes it so special.

 Whether you live in Clarendon Park, work here, study nearby, are a regular visitor, or are considering moving to the area, I’ve written this blog for you – I hope you enjoy reading it.